jhunde/Automatic-File-Organizer/README.md

 In order for this to work properly make sure include paths of where `organize_file.sh` and add `./organize_file.sh` at the end of it

-# How to run sava alias using `~/.bashrc` file
+# How to run save alias using `~/.bashrc` file

-Once your terminal is terminated you will no longer have access to the alias `organize` This is where `~/.bashrc` comes in.
+Once your terminal is terminated you will no longer have access to the alias `organize` command This is where `~/.bashrc` comes in.
 You will need to save the alias you wrote into the terminal.

 You can do this by do this in your terminal: